Sn0wAlice/Workasync/README.md

 `GET /api/users/create/{username}`

 **Description:**
-Will create user named `alice` and will send you the auth token.
+Will create user named `username` and will send you the auth token.

 **Response Example:**
 ```json